Artificial Intelligence for Cochlear Implants: Review of Strategies, Challenges, and Perspectives

 Moreover, the review \cite{d2022tele} critically examines the current landscape of tele-audiology practices, highlighting both their constraints and potential opportunities.
 Specifically, it explores intervention and rehabilitation efforts for \acp{CI}, focusing on remote programming and the concept of self-fitting \acp{CI}.
-Recently, a review written by Henry et al. in 2023 \cite{henry2021noise} conducts a comprehensive review of noise reduction algorithms employed in \acp{CI}.
+Recently, a review by Henry et al. in 2023 \cite{henry2021noise} conducts a comprehensive review of noise reduction algorithms employed in \acp{CI}.
 Maintaining a general classification based on the number of microphones used—single or multiple channels—the analysis extends to incorporate recent studies showcasing a growing interest in \ac{ML} techniques.
 The review culminates with an exploration of potential research avenues that hold promise for future advancements in the field.
 Table \ref{tab:cmp} offers a comparative analysis of the proposed review in contrast to other discussed AI-based \ac{CI} reviews and surveys.